Crain-32/wwrando-multiworld/README.md

 If you seem to be stuck and can't find anywhere to progress, you should first consult the spoiler log.
 The spoiler log is generated at the same time as the randomized ISO, and is put in the same folder.
 It contains information on everything that was randomized in this seed, and lists the order you can get progress items in as well.

 If you've consulted the spoiler log and you're still stuck, it's possible you've encountered a bug in the randomizer.
-Please report bugs like that here: https://github.com/LagoLunatic/wwrando/issues
-In the bug report be sure to include the permalink for the seed you encountered the bug on.
+Please report bugs like that in the Multiplayer Discord - https://discord.gg/44jYHA7zSA In the bug report be sure to include the permalink for the seed you encountered the bug on.

 If you're going to play on emulator, you should use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/